Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory on Parameter Manifolds for Parametric Models

 One can straightforwardly check that $\s (x; \mu)$ satisfies \eqref{dqm}, by considering a local perturbation of $\mu$ by $\mu_{h} = \Exp_{\mu} (h)$ using results from Appendix~\ref{app:geometric analysis}.
-Apart from Riemannian Gaussian distributions, exponential family distributions have also been extended to manifolds.
-We direct interested readers to \cite{mardia2009directional} for references. \end{example}
+Apart from Riemannian Gaussian distributions, exponential family distributions have also been extended to manifolds \cite{mardia2009directional}. \end{example}